paramireze/paramireze.github.io/_posts/2019-03-07-march-spendings.markdown

 For the last few months, I have similarly been forming habits that involve saving money.
 This means not going out nearly as much as I once did.
 This has proven to be the toughest change in habits that I have ever faced.
 I spent the last 20 years going out almost every friday and saturday with friends over drinks.
 Sometimes I will shut my phone off on Fridays, knowing that I may cave into peer pressure.
 Not easy indeed.

-As a reward system to replace my alcohol fueled tendencies, I having been devoting much time towards Machine Learning courses.
-Coursera and a few other sites offer free on-line classes.
-Also, I have been exercising more frequently.
-I feel in the best shape of my life.
+As a reward system to replace my alcohol fueled tendencies, I have been taking online-courses, exercising more frequently, and bragging about it through this blog site.
+When I am struggling, I find that looking at my progress over the months has been a huge motivator.

-I have found that blogging about my progress has been a positive motivator.
-When I am struggling, looking at the work I've done will help motivate me to stick with the plan.